BarnBridge/barnbridge-docs/STANDUP.md

 **<< Person's Name >>:**

--   **What did I do:**\
+-   **What I did:**\
-      - Describe the tasks you worked on in the previous and current days
+      - Describe the tasks you worked on in the previous and current days and their status

--   **What will I do next:**\
+-   **What I will do:**\
-      - Describe the tasks you will work on until the next meeting
+      - Describe the tasks you will work on until the next Daily Connect

 -   **Blockers:**\
-      - Describe any blockers you might have and whose help you would need to become unblocked
+      - Describe any blockers you might have and whose help you need to become unblocked

 ### OTHER: